List of Teen Titans (TV series) characters: Cyborg

 Cyborg (voiced by Khary Payton) is an African-American human who was converted into a cyborg to save his life following an unspecified accident.
 His condition is virtually impossible to disguise, though he initially attempts to do so by covering much of his body with heavy clothing and a hood.
 He is skilled with technology and is Robin's second-in-command and Beast Boy's best friend.

-Raven

-Raven (voiced by Tara Strong) is the gothic half-demon daughter of Trigon and Arella.
-She possesses vast magical abilities and was intended to act as Trigon's portal to invade Earth.
-While he succeeds in doing so, Raven works with the Titans to defeat him.

 Beast Boy

 Beast Boy (voiced by Greg Cipes) is a former member of the Doom Patrol who can transform into any animal.
 His early training was highly disciplined and militarized, leading him to initially address more experienced heroes as "Sir".
 Over time, he becomes less serious and the comic relief of the team.

 Terra

 Terra (voiced by Ashley Johnson) is a nomadic girl who can manipulate the earth.
 She is later revealed to be a double agent working for Slade and sacrifices herself to stop him from destroying Jump City.

 In the series finale, "Things Change", a girl resembling Terra resurfaces, but tells Beast Boy that she no longer wants anything to do with the Titans.
 In an issue of the Teen Titans comic book following the events of the series' final episode, Geo-Force — Terra's superhero half-brother — makes an appearance in which he reveals that Terra, like he, is a member of the royal family of Markovia who fled their home nation after they were both subjected to forced experimentation that gave them both earth-manipulating superpowers.
 Geo-Force is later convinced to leave Terra alone and leaves without ever reuniting with her.